cropio/cropio-powerbi/README.md

     user_api_token = "You api token"
   ],

-  // Base Cropio API URL
+  // Base Cropwise Operations API URL
   BaseUrl = "https://operations.cropwise.com/api/",

-  // Cropio API version.
+  // Cropwise Operations API version.
 By default, "v3".
 Sometimes may be "v3a" or "v3b".
-  // Should be taken from Cropio API reference.
+  // Should be taken from Cropwise Operations API reference.
   ApiVersion = "v3",

   // Relative resource path for API request.